dhruvil-84/dhruvil-84/README.md

 ![Typing_SVG](https://readme-typing-svg.herokuapp.com?font=comfortaa&color=ff6ec7&size=25&width=500&lines=Java+Developer;Full+Stack+Developer;Open+Source+Contributor)
 - 🏫 Currently in Semester 5
 -  of B.Tech CSE at GSFC University.
-- 🎨 Member of the ACM GSFCU Design Team.
+- 🎨 Intern at ONGC Vadodara.
 - 💻 I chose B.Tech in CSE to shape the future through technology 💡.
 - 🎯 Passionate about coding challenges, hackathons, and staying updated with tech advancements 🌐.
 - 🙋🏼‍♂️ Strong in communication, a resilient mindset, and a collaborative spirit 🤝🏻.